ZigZagJoe/Macintosh-Q650-68060/README.md

 # 68060 in Macintosh Quadra 650
 This project is a collection of ROM modifications to get a minimum level of functionality out of a Macintosh Quadra 650/800 / Centris 650 with a Motorola 68060 CPU installed on an appropriate adapter.
 As currently sits it can boot an unmodified System 7.1 install.
-Much will not work and much work is required to bring into a truly usable state; I do not expect to finish it.
+Much will not work and further work is required to bring into a truly usable state; I do not expect to finish it.

 [Boot video @ youtube](https://www.youtube.com/watch?v=KXSWiKu-ASA)
 [Writeup @ 68kmla](https://68kmla.org/bb/index.php?threads/macintosh-68060-redux.51016/)